wellyshen/react-cool-form/docs/api-reference/use-field-array.md

         <input
-          key={fieldName} // Use the "fieldName" as the key name={`${fieldName}.name`} // Use the "fieldName" + "YOUR PATH" as the name defaultValue={name} // Don't forget to provide the default value />
+          key={fieldName} // Use the "fieldName" as the key name={`${fieldName}.name`} // Use the "fieldName" + "YOUR PATH" as the name />
       ))}
     </form>